 After graduating from the University of California Berkeley as a Psychology Major, Dr. Brandon Koretz attended UCSF for Medical School.
 Thereafter, he had the pleasure of returning to his home for Internal Medicine and Geriatric Medicine training and, eventually, an MBA at the Anderson School of Management at UCLA.
 After joining the faculty in 2000, he has enjoyed a number of teaching and administrative responsibilities and currently serves as the Division Co-Chief.
 Dr. Koretz and his wife live in LA with their two daughters and dog Winnie.
 As a native of LA, Dr. Koretz enjoys every aspect of the city.
 One of his biggest challenges is trying to figure out how to avoid getting a fifth tie rack to accommodate his increasing collection of bow ties.

-Dr. Alessi is the Director of the VA Greater Los Angeles (GLA) Geriatric Research, Education and Clinical Center (GRECC), and Chief of the Division of Geriatrics at VA GLA.
+Dr. Alessi is the Director of the VA Greater Los Angeles (GLA) Geriatric Research, Education and Clinical Center (GRECC).
 She is a Professor of Medicine at the David Geffen School of Medicine at UCLA, where she is also Associate Director of the Multicampus Program in Geriatric Medicine and Gerontology.
 A native of Illinois, Dr. Alessi obtained her undergraduate degree at the University of Illinois in Urbana/Champaign, and her medical degree at the University of Illinois College of Medicine in Chicago.
 She completed Internal Medicine residency at Michael Reese Hospital Medical Center in Chicago, and Geriatric Medicine clinical and research fellowships at the University of Chicago.

 Dr. Alessi's research focuses on descriptive and interventional research to improve sleep problems in older adults.
-Dr. Alessi is a Past Chair of the Health Sciences Section of the Gerontological Society of America, a Past President and a Past Chair of the Board of Directors of the American Geriatrics Society, and is currently the Chair of the Research Committee of the Sleep Research Society.
+Dr. Alessi is a Past Chair of the Health Sciences Section of the Gerontological Society of America, a Past President and a Past Chair of the Board of Directors of the American Geriatrics Society, and a Past Chair of the Research/Scientific Review Committee of the Sleep Research Society.

 Director of Journal Clubs & Clinical Supervisor